Acumatica Platform Privacy Statement

 - Directly from you.
 For example, when you sign up to access and use the Services, when you contact customer support or send us an email or communicate with us in connection with the Services in any way (for example, to make a support request).

 - Directly and indirectly from activity on our Services.
 The section “Information we collect automatically” above describes the types of data that we collect.

-- Service providers who provide services on our behalf such as those used to assist us in the operation, management, improvement, research and analysis of the Services, including analytics providers, payment processors and marketing service providers.
+- Service providers who provide services on our behalf such as those used to assist us in the operation, management, improvement, research and analysis of the Services, including cloud infrastructure and data hosting providers, open banking information service provider, analytics providers, payment processors and marketing service providers.

 Business or commercial purposes

 We may use the personal information identified above for one or more of Business Purposes identified in the section “How Acumatica uses personal information” above.

 When we disclose personal information for a Business Purpose, we enter into a contract that describes the purpose and requires the recipient to keep that personal information confidential and use only for performance of the contract, and not for any other purpose.
 We share or make your information available, including any personal information, in the circumstances described below.